Vadodara: Politics

 Three corporators are elected from each ward, who in turn elect a mayor.
 Executive powers are vested in the municipal commissioner, who is an IAS officer appointed by the Gujarat state government.
 The mayor is responsible for the day-to-day running of the city services, municipal school board, the city bus service, the municipal hospital and the city library.
 The last municipal corporation election for Vadodara took place in the year 2015 where Bhartiya Janta Party won in the majority with 57 out of the total 76 seats, followed by the Indian National Congress (INC) with 14 seats.

 There are six sitting MLAs who have VMC under their jurisdiction and are currently part of the state ministry.
 Rajendrabhai Trivedi is the BJP MLA and incumbent 14th Speaker of Gujarat Legislative Assembly, who was unanimously elected on 9 February 2018.
 Jitendra Sukhadia is the Minister of Tourism, Non-resident Gujarati division as well as the Food, Civil Supplies, and Consumer Affairs.
 Saurabhbhai Patel is the incumbent Energy Minister of Gujarat while Yogeshbhai Patel heads the Ministry of State for Narmada Development.
 The MLA Madhubhai Shrivastav is the state appointed Gujarat Agro Industries Corporation (GAIC) chief and Manisha Vakil is BJP's Vadodara City Assembly Constituency MLA.

 Law and order

 The Vadodara City Police are responsible for law enforcement and public safety in Vadodara, Gujarat.
 The Vadodara City Police is headed by a Police Commissioner, an IPS officer.
 They are a subdivision of the state police force of Gujarat and are headed by a commissioner.
 The Vadodara police force is responsible for the protection and safety of Vadodara citizens.
-Shamsher Singh, a previous serving as the Additional Director General of Police (State Crime Record Bureau cum Computer Centre), Gandhinagar, is the current Police commissioner of the Vadodara.
-He formally took charge on 1 January 2021.
+Shri Narsimha N. Komar (IPS), is the current Police commissioner of the Vadodara.

+Culture

+Museums

+Vadodara is home to notable museums like: